yanlynnnnn/tp/docs/UserGuide.md

 </div>

 Example:
-Let's say you are no longer providing a particular service and want to delete it from GrAB3.
+Let's say you are no longer providing a particular service and want to delete it from Homerce.
 You can follow these instructions.

 Deleting an existing service: